trys/this-is-optimism/src/index.md

 ---
 title: This is Optimism
-subtitle: Berst
 layout: home
 ---

-## A tiny, one-day conference in the Sussex countryside with nice people, good food and thought-provoking talks.
+# A tiny, one-day conference in the Sussex countryside with nice people, good food and thought-provoking talks.

 This year we’re exploring Kevin Kelly’s notion: Over the long term, the future is decided by optimists.